microsoft/vscode-dev-containers/README.md

 ### Docker Compose

 This section describes the setup steps when you are using `docker-compose` to run multiple containers together.
+A sample setup can be found here: https://github.com/Microsoft/vscode-dev-containers/tree/master/docker-compose-test.

 The following `docker-compose.yml` file defines a web service implemented in python that uses a redis service to persist some state:
 ```json